-RI.1.1 Ask and answer questions about key details in a text.
+RI.2.1 Ask and answer questions to demonstrate understanding of key details in a text.

-RI.1.2 Identify the main topic and retell key details of a text.
+RI.2.2 Identify the main topic of a multiparagraph text as well as the focus of specific paragraphs within the text.

-W.1.2 Write informative/explanatory texts in which they name a topic, supply some facts about the topic, and provide some sense of closure.
+W.2.2 Write informative/explanatory texts in which they introduce a topic, use facts and definitions to develop points, and provide a concluding statement or section.